 November 5, 1901–January 2, 2004

 Acclaimed singer and actress Etta Moten Barnett was born in Weimar, Texas, in 1901.
 By the age of ten, she was singing in the choir of her father’s church.
-Thirty-three years later, at the invitation of Franklin and Eleanor Roosevelt, she became one of the first African American woman to sing at the White House.
+Thirty-three years later, at the invitation of Franklin and Eleanor Roosevelt, she became one of the first African American women to sing at the White House.

 Barnett's career led her to Hollywood, where she appeared in films such as Busby Berkeley's Gold Diggers of 1933 and Flying Down to Rio, starring Fred Astaire and Ginger Rogers.
 These breakthrough roles defied stereotypes for Black women and paved the way for singers and actresses such as Dorothy Dandridge and Lena Horne.